 All of these landscapes have one single characteristic in common: They are of mineral origin.
 As to what concerns the colors, formations and ambiance, these are all totally different.

 Each site is a veritable paradise for a landscape photographer.
-Each individual can find themselves a little happiness whether it be for the lover of the graphics, impassioned of the colors, admirer of endless horizons or even the enthusiast for the beauties of nature.
+Each individual can find themselves a little happiness whether it be for the lover of the graphics, impassioned of the colors, admirer of endless horizons or even the enthusiast for the wonders of nature.

-The Grand Circle is above all else a journey for photographers passionate about the beauties of nature.
+The Grand Circle is above all else a journey for photographers passionate about the wonders of nature.
 Once again, just as in 2014, the five participants were fascinated by the spectacles that were laid before their eyes.
 None of them will ever forget what they saw and photographer.

 Photographic Advice Adapted to Each Photographer

-For years now, as professional photographers, we have gone to photograph the beauties of nature in this region of the United States.
+For years now, as professional photographers, we have gone to photograph the wonders of nature in this region of the United States.
 We know exactly which places we have brought the participants.
 Once we arrive in a location, we give the best possible advice to position the tripods and immediately realize the best pictures.
 It’s our added value.
 Next, each photographer was able to reposition it however they desired in order to personalize their snapshots.

 For this outing we chose areas such as the Grand Canyons with its immense landscapes but also smaller, yet just as extraordinary, locations like the Antelop canyons.